veeneck/WavePool/README.md

 ## Example

-TODO
+Example code to set up the pool.

+    var spawnA = WPPool.SpawnPoint()
+    spawnA.point = CGPoint(x:1050, y:1100)
+    spawnA.heading = 4.5

+    var spawnB = WPPool.SpawnPoint()
+    spawnB.point = CGPoint(x:1500, y:460)
+    spawnB.heading = 3

+    self.wavePool = WPPool(fileName: "Sample", spawnPoints: [spawnA, spawnB], delegate: self)
+    self.wavePool.beginWaves()

+The `fileName` above refers to the pList config file.
+See the [sample file](https://github.com/veeneck/WavePool/blob/master/sample.plist) for an example of how to configure the data.

+From there, just set up a class in your own project that conforms to `WPLifeguardProtocol` and everything will work.

 ## Status

 In progress.

 The WPSpawn object is tailored to my games, but the rest is fairly generic.
-If you're looking at houw you could use this, start with WPPool as that could work for any code base.
+If you're looking at how you could use this, start with `WPPool` as that could work for any code base.
+The only portion that is specific to me is `WPSpawn`, and that could be easily modified to suit variables you need.